brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 sizeof ... ( identifier )
 fold-expression
 ```
-[unless the *identifier* is a non-dependent pack, or all of the packs expanded in the *fold-expression* are non-dependent packs.]{.addu}
+[unless the *identifier* is a structured binding pack whose initializer is not dependent.]{.addu}
 :::

 Add a new paragraph at the end of [temp.point]{.sref}:

 ::: bq
 ::: addu
-[*]{.pnum} For an implicit template region, the point of instantiation is at the end of the region.
+[*]{.pnum} For an implicit template region, the point of instantiation immediately follows the namespace scope declaration or definition that encloses the region.
 :::
 :::